anoop7384/e-commerce-app/README.md

 ## Screenshots

-Here are some screenshots of the Social Networking Website to give you a glimpse of its various pages and features.
+Here are some screenshots of the app to give you a glimpse of its various pages and features.

 ## Login Page
 <img src="screenshots/login_page.jpg" width="300" alt="Image">